Australian Cattle Dog Breed

 • Proper dental care: Dental care is an important aspect of caring for your Australian Cattle Dog.
 Brush their teeth regularly, provide dental chews, and schedule regular dental cleanings with your veterinarian.

-See Also Russian Toy Dog Breed
+See Also Border Collie Dog Breed

 FAQs